 We shall be visiting the Musée Carnavalet, museum of the history and culture of Paris, newly reopened after lengthy refurbishment; the sumptuous 18th-century Hôtel de la Marine, the former royal garde-meuble and navy headquarters whose apartments and reception rooms have recently opened to the public; and the dream-like Musée de la Chasse et de la Nature in a superb hôtel in the Marais.
+A Christmas Day performance in one of the world's greatest opera houses should be an unforgettable experience.

-Several major venues are yet to announce their exhibitions for the winter season; we will publish further details in the summer.
+Several major venues are yet to announce their exhibitions for the winter season; we will publish further details in the summer, and we hope to offer the opportunity to book an additional music performance.